Recognizing Your Need for a Rebrand

 Sometimes change is inevitable.

 As humans, we go through change all the time.
-A change in age, a change in maturity, a change in look (thank you puberty)...we all experience these transformations.
-And so do businesses.
+A change in age, a change in maturity, a change in our looks (thank you puberty)… we all experience these transformations.
+And so do businesses!

-Rebranding: changing the way that an organization, company, or product is seen by the public (Cambridge Dictionary).
+The dictionary defines rebranding as changing the way that an organization, company, or product is seen by the public.

 But how do you know when your company is ready for a rebrand?
 What initiates a change in your brand?

-We’ve listed 5 ways that should help you understand when the time has come to rebrand:
+We’ve listed 5 ways that should help you understand when it’s time to make the plunge:

 1. Your Brand Has Undergone Simple Evolution